manyids2/go-tufte/README.md

   - end byte

 - CONSTRAINT: Headers are only single line
-- [ ] Print toc with proper indent for sidebar
-- [ ] Make it take a io.Writer interface
 - [ ] Options for output format to json, yaml, md, etc.

 How to use awk to trim the output?